-It’s no secret that African Americans are at greater risk of various types of health threats than the typically more wealthy white American counterpart, and it’s been shown time and time again.
+It’s no secret African Americans at greater risk of health threats than their typically more wealthy white American counterpart.
+It’s been shown repeatedly.

-Inner city schools, that historically have larger African American populations than suburban ones are continuously shown to have problems such as significant exposure to lead paint and the many consequences that stem from it.
-Structural issues and the way that FEMA handled Hurricane Katrina has additionally been shown to be more likely to affect the African American community in New Orleans.
+Inner-city schools historically have larger African American populations than suburban ones.
+They are continuously shown to have problems such as significant exposure to lead paint and the many consequences.
+Structural issues and how FEMA handled Hurricane Katrina have also been more likely to affect the African American community in New Orleans.

-The fact of the matter is that before we address these underlying racial tendencies in society, the sooner we can avoid the unnecessary lead exposure to people, and especially kids who are more at risk.
+We need to address these underlying racial tendencies in society.
+The sooner we can avoid unnecessary lead exposure, the better.
+Kids are very at risk.

 Melrose Housing isn’t alone

-Melrose housing in the Bronx isn’t alone at being a hub for the potential lead exposure to low-income families, but it is a very well-reported case, why we have chosen to highlight it.
+Melrose housing in the Bronx isn’t alone a hub for the potential lead exposure to low-income families.
+It is a very well-reported case, which is why we have chosen to highlight it.

-The sad thing about the matter is that the NYC authorities are very aware of the vast amount of problems in the area, yet the problems continue to persist.
+The sad thing about the matter is that the NYC authorities are very aware of the area’s vast number of problems.
+The problems continue to persist.